Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 • concerns you may be depressed

-If you have made adjustments to your lifestyle habits to address fatigue, including getting adequate sleep, eating a balanced diet, and managing stress, and your fatigue persists for more than two weeks, you should make an appointment with your doctor.
+If you have made lifestyle changes to address fatigue, including getting adequate sleep, eating a balanced diet, and managing stress, and your fatigue persists for more than two weeks, you should make an appointment with your doctor.

 Continuous glucose monitors (CGMs) help monitor and manage blood sugar levels.
 With a CGM, you can see how meals, exercise, and illness impact glucose levels.
 CGM wearers are alerted when glucose spikes or drops outside of a specific range.
 CGMs aren’t just for people who have diabetes.
 A CGM can help anyone monitor their blood sugar levels to make sure they are within normal limits.
 Learn more about continuous glucose monitoring with Signos to see how a CGM can help you.